Ninja243/JSON4Java/README.md

 # JSON4Java
 My implementation of methods handling JSON data in Java.
+The parser and lexer used here were appropriated and translated from Eaton Phil's awesome pj library found at https://github.com/eatonphil/pj/blob/master/pj/lexer.py

 ## Usage
 Grab a JAR from the release page or clone this project and insert it into